MilliPress/MilliCache/docs/03-cache-flags/01-introduction.md

 ---
-title: 'Introduction to Cache Flags'
+title: 'Cache Flags: Targeted Invalidation'
-post_excerpt: 'Understand why cache flags are the key to efficient, targeted cache invalidation in MilliCache.'
+post_excerpt: 'Cache flags let you tag pages with labels like post:123 and clear only related entries instead of flushing the entire cache.
+MilliCache assigns flags automatically.'
 menu_order: 10
 ---